sahirug/react-yearly-calendar/README.md

 ```

 ## License
-react-yearly-calendar is Copyright (c) 2017 Belka, srl.
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+react-yearly-calendar is Copyright (c) 2016-2018 Belka s.r.l.

+It is free software, and may be redistributed under the terms specified in the LICENSE file (TL;DR: **MIT license**).

 ## About Belka
 ![logo_rosso.jpg](https://s11.postimg.org/4emy4pklv/logo_rosso.jpg)

-[Belka](http://belka.us/en) is a Digital Agency specialized in design, mobile applications development and custom solutions.
+[Belka](http://belka.us/en) is a Digital Agency focused on design, mobile applications development and custom solutions.
 We love open source software!
 You can [see our projects](http://belka.us/en/portfolio/) or look at our case studies.

 Interested?
-[Hire us](http://belka.us/en/contacts/) to help build your next amazing project.
+[Hire us](http://belka.us/en/contacts/) to help you build your next amazing project.

 [www.belka.us](http://belka.us/en)